Satellite Manufacturing & Launch Market to Generate $258 Billion in Next Decade

-“New platforms, flexible and more capable payloads, mass production, satellite servicing, reusable launch – myriad options are now available to operators in their toolbox as they diversify their solutions to respond to an evolving market,” stated Carolyn Belle, NSR Senior Analyst and report author.
+“New platforms, flexible and more capable payloads, mass production, satellite servicing, reusable launch – myriad options are now available to operators in their toolbox as they diversify their solutions to respond to an evolving market,” stated Carolyn Belle, report author.
 “Non-GEO constellation projects, capacity and data pricing declines, and evolving end-user demand are creating a new market environment.
 The near-term result was a low 2016 commercial GEO order rate expected to continue into 2017, but long-term, NSR expects a rebalancing of the market to involve unique architectures in GEO, and non-GEO, and a combination of the two.”

 NSR’s SMLS7 study also found that government & military satellite markets demonstrate equally robust activity.
 “The value of space for economic development and national security continues to drive interest in launching space-based platforms, leading to a 10% increase in average launch rates in the coming decade,” continued Belle.
 From science to Earth Observation to situational awareness, the pursuit of space projects by experienced and developing space-faring nations will generate an average $17.5B in revenues annually.